Mission Statement & Library History

 In 2015, a Digital Sign was built along Brownsville Rd. to inform the community of all upcoming library events.

-In 2016, an information display was mounted on the wall behind the front desk to display all kinds of relevant library information.
+An information display was also mounted on the wall behind the front desk to display all kinds of relevant library information.